 Off-campus experiences representative of the role and function of the school psychologist.
-Total of 1200 hours, 600 of which must be in a school setting under the supervision of a certified school psychologist.
-The student must complete up to 6-8 credits.
+Total of 1200 hours supervised by a school psychologist.
+The student must complete 6 credits.
 Prerequisite: Completion of EDPC654.
 Limited to students in the School Psychology program.
 Students will be reviewed by core faculty before being placed in an internship site.